aligneddev/BitcoinCostBasisAi/README.md

 ﻿# Bitcoin Cost Basis AI Agent System

+Using SpecKit to design an AI Agent System to help with calculating Bitcoin cost basis for tax reporting.

 ## TODOs
-- [ ] Define F# types for transaction data - include fees, wallet/exchange and details (for any notes)
+- [ ] Define F# types for transaction data - include fees, wallet/exchange (distinct wallet IDs in the DB for each venue/account), Tx hash (on‑chain), Type (purchased, transfer, traded, mining, staking, airdrop, fork, wage/comp, gift) and details (for any notes)
 - [ ] Add average to the csv, add average to the F# type
 - [ ] data storage for transactions
 - [ ] F# compute cost basis (given new type `type costBasisDetails = dateBought: dateTime, amountBought:float, dateSold: dateTime, amountSold: float`),